magentabusiness/magentabusiness.github.io/docs/pe/edge/user-guide/integrations/tcp.md

 ### Send uplink message

-Once the ThingsBoard TCP Integration has been created, the **TCP server** starts, and then it waits for data from the devices.
+Once the IoT Hub TCP Integration has been created, the **TCP server** starts, and then it waits for data from the devices.

 To send the uplink message, select the device payload type: